Cyber Monday Email Ideas: When You’re Not Sure What To Send

 • Write a catchy subject line.
 Find ways to make it appealing but stay true to the email’s message and your brand’s tone of voice.

 • Pick the right template.
-Your goal is memorable but clear and coherent.
+Your goal is to choose something memorable but clear and coherent.

 • Write a clever copy.
-Offer a discount, a gift, or their combination.
-Think about what other services you can provide as an incentive.
+Offer a discount, a gift, or combine the two.
+Think about other services you can provide as an incentive.

 • Use urgency.
 Indicate that your offer has a deadline using countdown timers, time-sensitive words, and situations of scarcity.